madgicweb/buddystream/README.md

 ---
 == ChangeLog ==
 > Version below only available on the Madgicweb's GitHub

+= 3.3.1 =
+* Facebook : [Improvement] Delete depreciate authorization request
+* Core : [Bug Fixed] Create activity
+* !IMPORTANT!
+Facebook becomes open-source because it is depreciated (Bug: Image link) - Open to contribute
+* !IMPORTANT!
+Soundcloud becomes open-source because it is depreciated (But: Can't read sound on the activities stream) - Open to contribute
+* !IMPORTANT!
+Youtube is depreciated (Bug: Must be redesign it with Oauth ) - Open to contribute

 = 3.3.0 =
 * Facebook : [Improvement] Delete depreciate authorization request